benjackson-data/NFL-Draft-Class-Analysis/README.md

 - Caps each year to the **actual number of draft picks**
 - Aggregates value by position
 - Visualizes each position against historical baselines
+- Consensus big boards list DL; these are treated as DT for analysis.

 Raw ranking data is not redistributed; the focus is on **derived metrics and visual analysis**.